sadielbartholomew/cf-plot/.github/ISSUE_TEMPLATE/feature_request.md

 * Tradeoffs made in design decisions
 * Caveats and considerations for the future

-If there are multiple solutions yo can think of, please present each one separately.
+If there are multiple solutions you can think of, please present each one separately.
 Save comparisons for the very end.